graphicore/varla-varfo/explorations/calibrate/index.md

-An important but often overlooked property of the CSS-unit system is that its absolute length units don't describe what their names imply.The reasons are historical and the current status quo allows authors to design without thinking about the deeper nature of their target devices.
-However, the consequences are that a CSS-Pixel is likely not a hardware pixel on the display and that a CSS-Inch is likely not a real world physical inch Inch.
+An important but often overlooked property of the CSS-unit system is that its absolute length units don't describe what their names imply.The reasons are historical and the current status quo allows authors to design without thinking about the deeper nature of their target devices, which is a good thing.
+However, the consequences are that a CSS-Pixel is likely not a hardware pixel on the display and that a CSS-Inch is likely not a real world physical Inch.
+Regarding the latter, two categories of use cases are made infeasible or hard to implement:

+ * measuring or proofing
+ * accurate design, especially for fixed-media

 This article is about enabling CSS-authors to work with real world physical units and to make it easier to do so.